 Revitalisation of ancestral cultural weaving arts

 An important aspect of the program is to help women weavers market their contemporary Ikat products, for which we promote tourism visitation to the cultural villages and help bring contemporary Ikat weavings to international expositions and markets.
-The proposed women weavers cooperative will help standardize fair market prices in the community, and assist with the selling of weavings outside the region.
+The proposed women weavers cooperative will help standardize fair market prices in the community, and assist with the selling of new weavings outside the region.

 Ikat artistic design and symbolism research

-One of the main features in Dayak skates is the symbolism in their design.
+One of the main features in Dayak Ikats is the cultural symbolism imbedded in their design.
 We encourage weavers to maintain and use traditional symbols to retain the cultural significance of the Ikat weaving tradition.
 The propose Ikat weavings repository will help maintain samples of ancestral weavings, depicting traditional symbols and their organized arrangement to convey respect for the ancestors and a sequence of events in a “dreamed story”.

 Tomistoma crocodile conservation

-Tomistoma is a globally threatened crocodile that can be found in lowland swamp forests in Sarawak and Kalimantan, eastern Sumatra, and Peninsular Malaysia.
+Tomistoma is a globally threatened crocodile that can be found in lowland swamp forests of Sarawak and Kalimantan, eastern Sumatra, and Peninsular Malaysia.
 Still, information on the distribution, abundance, and status of the species is absent of deficient from many regions, and thus conservation priorities are unclear.
-Our initial focus has to conduct surveys on the population status os Tomistoma in the Danau Sentarum region of West Kalimantan.
+Our initial focus has been to conduct surveys on the population status of Tomistoma in the Danau Sentarum region of West Kalimantan.
 Survey work is complemented with conservation awareness towards the species, and to involve local communities in conservation measures.

 Tomistoma populations research